Log ??? 15th September 2012

 Interestingly we were a bit early to round the headland but the tide turned about one hour before prediction so our timing was fine.
 There is a nasty race off St Aldhelm’s but Terry assured me that GOING EASTWARDS it is fine to sail a biscuits toss from the beach and avoid the bad water.
 We were nearing springs so it could have been a bit nasty to get it wrong.
 Terry is 81 years old now and has sailed and canoed along the coast all his life so there is a very reassuring feeling as we are whisked past the cliffs at close range.
 I normally go the long way round!

 I hope our little trip refreshed Nicky’s training.
-I’m sure she must of learned a lot from Terry – I always do!
+I’m sure she must have learned a lot from Terry – I always do!

 We arrived back in London early in the evening after a lovely weekend.